 I think this is typically seen as a summer salad – because really, what fruit salad isn’t a summer salad? – but at the same time, with a name like Frog Eye Salad, I think it’d be perfect for a kid’s party or for even Halloween.

-Because really, how can a salad with a name like this not be a hit with all your friends?
+I mean, how can a salad with a name like this not be a hit with all your friends?
 Their curiosity of the dish alone will win them over!

 Frog Eye Salad